 Car rental companies in Flores (Azores)

-• Ilha Verde: the biggest rent-a-car company in the Azores but also the one that asks for more deposit (1200€) and of which we read some negative options regarding the wait at the airport to pick up the car and demands with some damages.
-The truth is that Inês used Ilha Verde on her first trip to the Azores (to the island of São Miguel, the biggest of them all) and everything was great.
+- Ilha Verde: the largest car rental company in the Azores, but also the one that requires the highest security deposit (€1,200), and about which we read some negative reviews regarding wait times at the airport to pick up the car and strict policies regarding minor damage.
+The truth is that we’ve used Ilha Verde on some of our trips, and everything went smoothly.

-• AutAtlantis: the cars we used all over the archipelago (including Flores) in our last trip to the 9 islands of the Azores were from AutAtlantis and everything went perfect!
-Moreover, it is one of the rent-a-cars that asks for a lower deposit and deductible (700€, compared to 1300-1500€ of other companies).
+- AutAtlantis: The cars we used throughout the archipelago (including Flores) on our two-month trip through the 9 islands of the Azores were from AutAtlantis, and everything went perfectly!
+Plus, it’s one of the car rental companies that charges the lowest deposit and deductible (€700, compared to €1,300–€1,500 at other companies).

 Car rental prices in Flores (Azores)